-The newest version of iOS 12 could have a significant impact on your device’s performance.
-While some of you should install the iOS 12.4.3 update right now, but others might want to wait a few hours, days, or longer before making the move.
+The latest version of iOS 12 could have a significant impact on your device’s performance.
+And while some of you should install the iOS 12.4.4 update right now, others might benefit from waiting a few more hours, days, or longer, before making the move.

-If you’re moving from an older version of iOS 12, you’ll see a larger download size because the features and fixes from the updates you skipped are baked into your version of iOS 12.4.3.
+If you’re moving from an older version of iOS 12, you’ll likely see a larger download size because the features and fixes from the updates you skipped are baked into your version of the upgrade.

 Those of you dealing with issues on iOS 12.0, iOS 12.0.1, iOS 12.1, iOS 12.1.1, iOS 12.1.2, iOS 12.1.3, iOS 12.1.4, iOS 12.2, iOS 12.3.1, iOS 12.3.2, iOS 12.4, iOS 12.4.1, iOS 12.4.2, or iOS 12.4.3 could see a big turnaround after installing iOS 12.4.4.